hkucs-makerlab/bluetooth-example-app/README.md

 * organizes java classes into different packages for different purposes.
 * multiple activites - main activity and scanning bluetooth device activity
 * fragments for static and dynamic UI - front page fragment and the control fragment
-* periodical data trasmssion using Timer and TimerTask
 * implmentment of custom view - protocol selection spinner
+* using Timer and TimerTask for periodical data trasmssion
 * using constraint layout to layout UI views by Android UI editor
 * using action/tool bar menu
 * using share perferences for storing activtie lifecycle states - keeping bluetooth connection while activitys are started and destroyed